ucsb-seclab/dr_checker/README.md

 ##### Value for option `-o`
 This is the path of the folder provided to the option `O=` for `make` command, while building kernel.

-Not, all kernels need a separate out path.
+Not all kernels need a separate out path.
 You may build kernel by not providing an option `O`, in which case you SHOULD NOT provide value for that option while running `run_all.py`.

+Have fun!!

 ## Contact
 Aravind Machiry (machiry@cs.ucsb.edu)